 What is a bareboat yacht charter and how does it work?

-A bareboat charter is a term which refers to a hired boat which comes fully equipped without a professional crew.
+A bareboat charter is a term that refers to a hired boat that comes fully equipped without a professional crew.
 It can be likened to hiring a motor home for a road trip.
 So let’s answer a bunch of the most frequently asked questions about bareboat chartering.

-Do I need a boat license when I charter a yacht in the Whitsundays?
+Do I need a boat license for a Whitsunday yacht hire?

 Do you need to be experienced to charter a yacht?